Middle Tennessee State University: Sidelines

 Sidelines, founded in 1925, is the editorially independent, student-run newspaper of MTSU.
 The physical product is printed by The Tennessean, while the digital edition is hosted at MTSUSidelines.com.
-The Sidelines office is located in the College of Media and Entertainment's Center for Innovation in Media, a US$700,000 facility opened in 2012 which also hosts other university media outlets.
 Archives for Sidelines between 1938 and 2011 are available in MTSU's digital collections.

 Off Center: A Creative Magazine for the MTSU Community

-Off Center, first published online in fall 2016, is a student-led publication produced by the tutors of the Margaret H. Ordubadian University Writing Center which focuses on the creative works of students, faculty, staff, and other campus employees.
-The creative works include a range of mediums such as poetry, creative writing, graphic design, photography, and paintings, all while supporting diversity of creative voice in a supportive environment.
+Off Center, first published online in 2016, is a student-led publication produced by the tutors of the Margaret H. Ordubadian University Writing Center which focuses on the creative works of students, faculty, and staff.

 Scientia et Humanitas

-Scientia et Humanitas is a peer-reviewed journal sponsored by the University Honors College with a focus on allowing undergraduate and graduate students a professional experience into publication while also sharing the academic research on campus.
-Scientia et Humanitas is available in both print and online publications and was first published in spring 2011.
+Scientia et Humanitas is a peer-reviewed journal sponsored by the University Honors College which allows undergraduate and graduate students a professional publishing experience, and shares academic research on campus.
+Scientia et Humanitas was first published in 2011.

 Student organizations

 The university is host to approximately 340 student organizations, fraternities, and interest groups.
 About five percent of undergraduate men and nine percent of undergraduate women are active in MTSU's Greek system.

-MTSU's Greek Life consists of the following social fraternities and sororities:
+MTSU's Greek Life consists of numerous social fraternities and sororities.